-\begin{proof} This follows from related results in \cite{CD}.
+where $U$ is the set of maximizers of (\ref{l}). \end{theorem} \begin{pf} This follows from related results in \cite{CD}.
 We separate the parameter plane $\{(\beta_1, \beta_2)\}$ into upper and lower half-planes.
-The upper half-plane ($\beta_2\geq 0$) satisfies the assumptions of Theorem 4.2, and the lower half-plane ($\beta_2\leq 0$) satisfies the assumptions of Theorem 6.4.
-By similar reasoning as in Theorem \ref{gen}, the rest of the proof follows. \end{proof}
+The upper half-plane ($\beta_2\geq0$) satisfies the assumptions of Theorem 4.2, and the lower half-plane ($\beta_2\leq 0$) satisfies the assumptions of Theorem 6.4.
+By similar reasoning as in Theorem \ref{gen}, the rest of the proof follows. \end{pf}

-.1truein Real and complex analyticity are both defined in terms of convergent power series.
-Any problem in the real analytic category may be complexified and thereby turned into a complex analytic one, and any complex analytic situation with real coefficients is obviously real analytic and can thus be treated with real analytic techniques.
-The following analytic implicit function theorem may be interpreted in either the real or complex setting.